 Please refer to your academic advisor for proper Credit by Examination opportunities.
 Inform yourself on the policies in regards to Credit by Examination on the UTEP Undergraduate Catalog.
 The Office of Undergraduate Admissions will provide the credit evaluation.
 Visit here for credit evaluation.

 Please make sure that you check with your academic advisor before taking this test, there are no refunds.

 Candidates for the CLEP test are permitted registration into one test subject per test date, this is due to projected test duration, sometimes as long as three hours.

-There are two fees associate with CLEP, these are the UTEP Test Office fee ($15) and the College Board’s CLEP exam fee ($87* - subject to change).
+There are two fees associated with CLEP: the UTEP Test administration fee ($20*) and the College Board’s CLEP exam fee ($89* - subject to change).
 These fees are processed through separate transactions.
 CLEP exams are free for military personnel – find out more!

 Pay the College Board’s CLEP Exam Fee – Pay the $89 CLEP fee online with a credit card through the CollegeBoard Account Registration Portal.

 This is the ONLY METHOD OF PAYMENT for the CLEP exam.
 You will receive a Registration Ticket that you will need to print and bring with you on the day of the test.
 The registration ticket will include a Ticket ID (used with iBT) and a Voucher ID (used with eCBT) to be used for check-in at the test site.
 The registration ticket will also serve as proof of payment to be presented at the test center.

 For more information regarding CLEP Services dial 1-800-257-9558 or send an email to firstname.lastname@example.org.

 Pay the UTEP Test Administration Fee ($20) and Register – Click here to pay and register with a credit card.